Slamy/Wiki_MiSTer/Main-Joystick-Mapping.md

 * Controller buttons to use as mouse buttons (left, right, middle)
 * Button to turn on mouse emu (and to use as "sniper" mouse mode)

-See below for a more technical description of each test.
+See below for a more technical description of each step.

 During the mapping you can press:
 * **ESC** to cancel the mapping operation and return to menu